yulejessica/Root/README.md

 - 📫 How to reach me **yulejessica@gmail.com**

-- ⚡ Fun fact **It makes me so happy when my front and back are connected!  **
+- ⚡ Fun fact ** It gets me mad when I see type:any in typescipt lmao  **

 <h3 align="left">Connect with me:</h3>